 Hubsan H501S X4 Review

-We look at this premium budget drone (yes we may have just invented a new category there) and give you the full low down
+We look at this premium budget drone (yes we may have just invented a new category there) and give you the full low down in our review.

 Hubsan H501S X4 Review

 The H501S is available in two trims.
 The white and gold version is generally a little cheaper whilst the black trim is often a few pounds more.
-Both drones perform in exactly the same way and come with the same accessories but if they look of the drone is important then you will of course base your choice on looks.
+Both drones perform in exactly the same way and come with the same accessories but if the look of the drone is important then you will of course base your choice on looks.

 We decided to take it out for a fly and see if it lived up to all the hype amongst beginner drone enthusiasts.